Cultural transformation: role and tasks of executive management

 In family businesses, shareholders can also be actively involved in this goal-setting process.
 If they are not, it is important that they agree with the result.

-Elements of a desired corp cultural are usually: mission statement, values and leadership principles with the behavioral anchors derived from them.
-It is important that all elements form a coherent overall picture.
+Elements of a cultural target image are usually: Mission statement, values and Management principles with the resulting Behavioural anchors.
+It is important that all elements create a harmonious overall picture.

 Communicate elements of the future corporate culture

-Once the core elements of the corporate culture have been defined, it is the duty of management to communicate them.
-This top-down communication should be supplemented by a multi-level communication concept that includes employees and managers.
-They can, for example, explain what they understand by the respective values, why they are important and how they live them in the respective teams.
+Once the core elements of the corporate culture have been defined, it is the task of the management to communicate them.
+Supplement this top-down communication with a multi-level communication concept that includes employees and managers.
+For example, they can explain what they understand by the respective values, why they are important and how they live them in the respective teams.

-Modeling the desired culture is critical success factor in a cultural change process.
-The key question is: "As management, are you behaving as defined by the values and leadership principles?"
+It is a critical success factor in this cultural change process that you as a manager exemplify the elements of the desired culture.
+The key question is: "Do you as a manager behave in a way that is defined by the values and leadership principles?"

-If the behavior of the Managing Directors is not in line with the defined target culture, not only they but also the target culture will become untrustworthy and the transformation will fail.
+If your behaviour is not in line with the defined target culture, not only you but also the target culture will lack credibility and the transformation will fail.

-Only if the executive management exemplifies the new culture with the corresponding behaviors they can also hold their managers and employees accountable and address inadequate behavior as well as demand change.
+Only if the management lives the new culture with the corresponding behaviours can it keep its managers and employees committed and address inadequate behaviour and demand change.

 Give feedback and hold others accountable

-At the same time, they should praise and thus reinforce behavior that is in line with the defined values and leadership principles.
+If you notice that desired behaviour is being violated, it is your job to address this.
+At the same time, you should reinforce behaviour that is in line with the defined values and management principles by praising it.

 Regular performance measurement